-Formerly listed as: FORTC 162 Hours per term: 18 lecture and 54 laboratory/activity
+Formerly listed as: FORTC 162

 Techniques of forest inventory and management including forest surveys, timber cruising, and scaling; data collection and analysis; location and delineation of forest properties and resources; and survey and management of other natural resources.
 Field trips required.
-Not repeatable.
+MJC equivalent: (NR 376) Not repeatable.
 Transfer: (CSU)